 - V2X Service Info: the information about V2X Service(s) requesting Layer-2 link establishment (e.g. PSID(s) or ITS-AID(s)).

-- Indication whether IP communication is used.
+- If IP communication is used:

 - IP Address Configuration: For IP communication, IP address configuration is required for this link and indicates one of the following values: